davidwesst/davidwesst.github.io/content/gamelog/sagres/index.md

 ### "Idleness" Gameplay

-There is a strange idleness in the gamemplay, where you just rince and repeat to build up your money and explore the world.
-There is a chill vibe to the whole thing as you explore, and although it is repetative, it's relaxing.
+There is a strange idleness in the gameplay, where you just rinse and repeat to build up your money and explore the world.
+There is a chill vibe to the whole thing as you explore, and although it is repetitive, it's relaxing.

 Although this can be considered a problem with the game, the mind-numbing idleness of the game kept me coming back like a comfort food.